Main site of science textbooks

 Dr. Jay Maron

 Particle physics is starved for data.
 It needs a bigger collider.
-The options are a ring or linear collider.
+The options are a proton ring collider, an electron ring collider, and an electron linear collider.

 Linear collider